timw255/SitefinityNET/README.md

 Managers are the worker bees of this operation.

-Something to note: Currently, methods that begin with 'List' return 'List<dynamic>' so if you don't know exactly what property you're looking for, some debugging may be necessary.
+Something to note: Currently, manager methods that begin with 'List' return `List<dynamic>` so if you don't know exactly what property you're looking for, some debugging may be necessary.

 ```csharp
 LibrariesManager manager = new LibrariesManager(sf);